Ermiass/weather-forecaster-react-project/README.md

 3. Eight day weather forcast

-4. Detail weather for specfic day
+4. Detail weather for specific day

 **User should be able to do**